11 reasons why I love counselling and why you should never be embarrassed about going

 Mental health isn’t spoken about nearly as much as it’s experienced.
 We all have ‘mental health’ and we have to take responsibility for it and look after ourselves.
-There’s a serious lack of funding allocated to mental health education and as a result there are so many assumptions made when the words ‘mental health’ and ‘counselling’ are mentioned.
+There are so many assumptions made when the words ‘mental health’ and ‘counselling’ are mentioned and I can’t help but feel it’s due to a lack of awareness and education around it as we grow up.

 I feel counselling is actually quite the opposite and shows incredible amounts of strength.

 In fact I think going to see a counsellor is a huge sign of courage and shows a willingness to reflect on your self in a very ‘naked’ way.
 How amazing is it that you’re curious about your own mind and you want to get to know it.
 I think so anyway.
 After all, you’re stuck with it for a pretty long time.